 The four women nominated for Best Director represent three different countries and two different film genres: half are war films and the other half are romances.
 Two of the films were set in present day and the other two took place during a historic period.

 To date, Bigelow is the first and only woman to win the Academy Award for Best Director.
 It’s been five years since her victory and no other women have been nominated in the category.
-While these facts may seem askew, they are actually in keeping with the film industry's statistics of female versus male directors.
-Only four percent of movies in 2014 are slated to be directed by women.
+While these facts may seem askew, they are actually in keeping with the film industry's statistics of female versus male directors since only four percent of movies in 2014 are slated to be directed by women.